JoeSchiff/Excel_Auto_Populate/README.md

 <br/><br/>
 #### Why not use VBA?
-You can and should, if you want to use this technique only at one specific location.
+You can, if you want to use this technique only at one specific range.
 An example of this is located at "spreadsheets/vba_alt.xlsm".
 However, I was not able to figure out a way to have my VBA method apply to all cells in a column while also preserving the format I wanted to use.

 <br/><br/>